nayish/regex-workshop/README.md

 ## Step 13 - Palindrome

-**(Moderate) Write a Regular Expression that only matches [Palindromes](https://en.wikipedia.org/wiki/Palindrome#:~:text=A%20palindrome%20is%20a%20word,such%20as%20madam%20or%20racecar.) of length 4-5**
+**Step 13 Challenge: (Moderate) Write a Regular Expression that only matches [Palindromes](https://en.wikipedia.org/wiki/Palindrome#:~:text=A%20palindrome%20is%20a%20word,such%20as%20madam%20or%20racecar.) of length 4-5**

 ## Step 14 - Prime

-**(Super Hard) Write a Regular Expression that checks if a given text contains a sequence of x's that is of length that is a prime number**
+**Step 14 Challenge: (Super Hard) Write a Regular Expression that checks if a given text contains a sequence of x's that is of length that is a prime number**

 ## Further Challenges